devjayantmalik/chatting/README.md

 - The login screen, checks if user is logged in.
 	- If user is logged in, (check credentials via ajax request)
 	- Else prompt user for login
-- (checking credentials) login provides credentials via ajax request.
-	- If incorrect credentials, then  ask user to login again.
-	- Else redirect to index page.
-- User is now at index page.

 The routes in the api are: